moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 Once the development server is running, the home page will display a **Connect Wallet** button.
 Clicking this button will open the RainbowKit modal, providing options to either connect an existing wallet or get a new one.
 Select **MetaMask** and follow the on-screen instructions to complete the connection process.

-The current configuration defaults to connecting to Dancebox and displays the current network, the native token balance, and the connected wallet address.
-If multiple networks are supported, selecting the arrow next to Dancebox will open the Switch Networks modal.
+The current configuration defaults to connecting to Demo EVM Chain and displays the current network, the native token balance, and the connected wallet address.
+If multiple networks are supported, selecting the arrow next to it will open the Switch Networks modal.
 This allows users to select another network and authorize the change.

 Once connected, users will see their TANGO token balance and wallet address.

 ## Customize RainbowKit

 RainbowKit simplifies the complexities of managing wallet connections while offering various options for customizing UI and functionality to fit the needs of a dApp.
 A full list of customization options can be found in the RainbowKit [documentation](https://www.rainbowkit.com/docs/introduction){target=\_blank}.
-This section covers customizing the **Connect Wallet** button to connect initially to Dancebox and render it in a custom color.
+This section covers customizing the **Connect Wallet** button to connect initially to Demo EVM Chain and render it in a custom color.

 ### Set Custom Initial Chain